ts-oh/bookbot/README.md

 You can use your own text file to parse using the book bot.
 Simply copy your text file inside the `./books` directory.

-Open main.py in your editor and assign the `book_path` variable with your text file `"./books/YOUR_TEXT_FILE.txt"`
+<s>Open main.py in your editor and assign the `book_path` variable with your text file `"./books/YOUR_TEXT_FILE.txt"`

 It should look like this `book_path = "./books/YOUR_TEXT_FILE.txt"`

-Once it's assigned, save it and run the script as instructed in installation section.
+Once it's assigned, save it and run the script as instructed in installation section.</s>

+**Update:** Now it will prompt you to type out the name of the text file that you would like to parse.
+Just simply keep your text files in the `./books` directory like before.